 Subscribe to the Wild Patience Diaries

-The Wild Patience Diaries are once-weekly creative practice posts that draw on learnings from my late and strange writing journey of the last five years – shared for free in the hope of keeping others company in theirs.
+The Wild Patience Diaries are occasional creative practice posts that draw on learnings from my late and strange writing journey of the last five years – shared for free in the hope of keeping others company in theirs.
 I would be so glad if you subscribe or share this resource with others you know who are at an early (or otherwise tender) stage in their artistic awakening.
 Followers receive each new post as an email.